caltechlibrary/newt/newt_yaml_syntax.md

 ## The applications property

 The applications properties are optional.
 Some maybe set via command line.
 See Newt application's manual page for specific ones.
-This property lets you override the default settings of the programs.
-It also allows for setting aliases for off the shelf services that are required by your Newt based project.
-The applications property may hold
+These properties lets you override the default settings of Newt programs.

 newtrouter
 : this containes configuration for the Newt Router, i.e. port and htdocs